nickriches/linguistics_handbook/docs/lecture notes/05 Morphological representation and processing.md

 Evidence:

-1. Frequency effects are only found in the irregular system only
-   1. Children's overregularisation errors, e.g. *she swammed* are determined by the density of the irregular neighbourhood which the irregular root belongs to.
-   2. Adult generation of inflected form is affected by input frequency only in the irregular system.
+1. Frequency effects are only found in the irregular system only<br>Children's overregularisation errors, e.g. *she swammed* are determined by the density of the irregular neighbourhood which the irregular root belongs to.<br>Adult generation of inflected form is affected by input frequency only in the irregular system.
-2. Difficulties with regular forms are linked to impaired procedural memory
-   1. Children with Developmental Language Disorder
+2. Difficulties with regular forms are linked to impaired procedural memory:<br>Children with Developmental Language Disorder<br>Adults with Parkinsons<br>Adults with Broca's-type aphasia
-   2. Adults with Parkinsons
-   3. Adults with Broca's-type aphasia
-3. Difficulties with irregular forms are linked to impaired declarative memory
+3. Difficulties with irregular forms are linked to impaired declarative memory<br>Adults with Anomia<br>Adults with Wernicke's type aphasia
-   1. Adults with Anomia
-   2. Adults with Wernicke's type aphasia

 ### Criticism of the dual route model